-5 Antimicrobial pharmacokinetic characteristics
+Antimicrobial pharmacokinetic characteristics

-PK variations may be induced by the hydrophilic or lipophilic nature of an antimicrobial 8, as well as by organ failure which can result from severe infections.
+PK variations may be induced by the hydrophilic or lipophilic nature of an antimicrobial (Pea, 2005) (Figure 5), as well as by organ failure which can result from severe infections (as seen in ICU patients).

 Dramatically altered PK is more likely to occur in hydrophilic renally cleared drugs.
 For example, volume distribution (Vd), which is the theoretical volume of fluid into which a drug appears to distribute in order to give a concentration equal to that measured in plasma, increases with renal failure due to fluid retention and liver failure.
 With hydrophilic drugs, Vd is commonly increased and as a result there is a need to use higher initial antimicrobial doses to ensure therapeutic concentrations at the site of infection.